 Flash Report 2020:1

-List of tenders analysed (zip)
+List of tenders analyzed (zip)

 Selected news articles in Hungarian on the owners of MGTS companies (xlsx)